equation2307/Inventory-Management-System-/README.md

 # Inventory Management System

 Hey there!
-This is a simple inventory management system I made to keep track of stuff.
-It's not perfect but it gets the job done 😅
+This is a simple inventory management system I made to keep track of the products.

 ## What it does

 - Keeps track of all your products and their quantities
 - Shows you when stuff is running low
 - Lets you add/edit/delete products
-- Has a nice looking UI (at least I think so)
+- Has a nice looking UI
 - Works on mobile too!

 ## How to use it

-First, you gotta install all the stuff:
+First, you gotta install all these commands:

 ```bash
 npm install